Bonus Material: Purchase Order Tracker Template

-Limited products or service purchase:
+Limited products or service purchases:

-If you have a limited set of items you purchase, it is very easy to set those items up in QuickBooks as item master.
+If you have a limited set of items you purchase, it is very easy to set those items up in QuickBooks as an item master.

 That gives you the ability to create the purchase order faster by picking up the items from the item master instead of entering the line description manually.